-Auto execs to discuss careers
+Auto execs to discuss industry, careers with students

 Hundreds of Metro Detroit high school and college students are expected to receive unique insights into the automotive industry Monday night in Royal Oak.